National-Clinical-Cohort-Collaborative/short-course-2024-january/sessions/session-3/extraction/README.md

         o.observation_id
         ,o.person_id
         ,o.observation_concept_id
+        -- This case-when block recodes the concept ids into words.
+        --   In a real project, consider using a concept set --   or joining to a metadata table.
         ,case
           when o.observation_concept_id = 4314094 then 'Butted by animal'
           when o.observation_concept_id = 4314097 then 'Peck by bird'